-The GRI model is a content standard and derives from an initiative dating back to 1997 between the Coalition for Environmentally Responsible Economies (CERES) and the United Nations Environmental Program (UNEP), with the aim of promoting global guidelines for reporting.
-The GRI is an organization born with the aim of helping both the public and the private sector to understand, measure and communicate the impact that any activity can have on the three dimensions of sustainability (economic, environmental and social) and their most disparate aspects.
-In this respect, it can be said that GRI reporting is the development of John Elkington's 1994 idea of the "triple bottom line".
+The GRI model is a content standard and derives from an initiative dating back to 1997 between the Coalition for Environmentally Responsible Economies and the United Nations Environmental Programme, with the aim of promoting global guidelines for reporting.
+The GRI is an organization born with the aim of helping both the public and the private sector to understand, measure, and communicate the impact that any activity can have on the three dimensions of sustainability (economic, environmental, and social) and their most disparate aspects.
+In this respect, it can be said that GRI reporting is the development of John Elkington's 1994 idea of the "triple bottom line."

-In May 2013, GRI had reached the fourth version of its Guidelines for sustainability reporting (called G4), but after that it started a long and complicated process through which the old guidelines were reformulated and updated, thus giving life in 2016 to the new "GRI Sustainability Reporting Standards" (GRI Standards) to be applied from 1st July 2018 and replacing the previous guidelines.
-The GRI Standards represent therefore the latest evolution and the most updated version of the original parameters developed by the organization.
+In May 2013, GRI had reached the fourth version of its guidelines for sustainability reporting (called G4), but after that, it started a long and complicated process through which the old guidelines were reformulated and updated, thus giving life in 2016 to the new "GRI Sustainability Reporting Standards" (GRI standards) to be applied from July 1, 2018, and replacing the previous guidelines.
+The GRI standards represent therefore the latest evolution and the most updated version of the original parameters developed by the organization.

-Since it was born, the GRI model is the most widely used and internationally recognized tool for voluntary reporting, and therefore to communicate company stakeholders in a non-financial mode the results achieved by an organisation on the environmental and social issues.
+Since it was born, the GRI model is the most widely used and internationally recognized tool for voluntary reporting, and therefore to communicate company stakeholders in a nonfinancial mode the results achieved by an organization on the environmental and social issues.